-FDNY: 2016 had record-low number of fire deaths
+NYC fire-related deaths dropped to record low in 2016, FDNY says - amNewYork

 Last year also saw a decrease in serious fires, or a blaze that escalated to a full one-alarm or higher.
 There were 2,313 serious fires in 2016, a 9.1% drop from 2015, when there were 2,545.

-And there were a total of 48 fire-related deaths last year, 30 of which were in homes with no working smoking alarms, FDNY Commissioner Daniel Nigro said.
+And there were a total of 48 fire-related deaths last year, 30 of which were in homes with no working smoke alarms, FDNY Commissioner Daniel Nigro said.

 “What happened in the last year was extraordinary,” Mayor Bill de Blasio said Monday, speaking at a firehouse on Canal Street.
 “This is a record to be very, very proud of.
 And it means that people are alive today because [the FDNY] continue to do the work better and better each year.”